GameFeeder/GameFeeder/CONTRIBUTING.md

 If you are using Windows, you can also leverage the WSL with no further configuration necessary.
 Just follow the steps described [here](https://code.visualstudio.com/docs/remote/wsl).

-Finally, the `Dockerfile` provided in the root folder along with the `docker-compose.yml` is meant to be used a simple lightweight way to deploy the bot in production mode.
-This is pending some improvements along with a public image repo which will be included in this document once set up.
+Finally, the `Dockerfile` provided in the root folder along with the `docker-compose.yml` is meant to be used as a simple lightweight way of deploying the bot in production mode.
+However, it can also be used to use your bot without worrying about dependencies.
+To deploy the bot locally (for example to test your changes), you will need to install [docker-ce](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) and then do the following while in the root directory of the project:

+- make sure you are in the root directory of the project
+- make sure you have set up the configuration files as described above
+- `docker build . -t gamefeeder-test:1:0` to build the docker image using your code
+- `docker run --name --volume ./config:/app/config --volume ./data:/app/data gamefeeder-test:1:0` to run the image you just built
+- `docker ps -a` to check that it's actually running